gIsForGravity/FiatMachine/README.md

-# FiatMachine
+# FiatMachine [UNFINISHED]

 ## Introduction

-A Spigot plugin that adds a fiat currency based on gold, diamonds, and iron.
+A Spigot plugin that adds a fiat currency that can be exchanged for iron, gold, and diamonds.

 ## Table of Contents